ocaml/v2.ocaml.org/site/learn/tutorials/null_pointers_asserts_and_warnings.md

 exceptions in more detail later on.)

-First of all, `assert` takes an expression as an argument and throws an exception.
+First of all, `assert` takes an expression as an argument and throws an exception *if* the provided expression evaluates to `false`.
 Assuming that you don't catch this exception (it's probably unwise to catch this exception, particularly for beginners), this results in the program stopping and printing out the source file and line number where the error occurred.
 An example: